grpc/proposal/A3-channel-tracing.md

 ## Terminology

 This design uses the same terminology discussed in the [channelz](A14-channelz.md) design.
+Channels and subchannels will be handled by the same channel tracing code, so for this design, a channel means either a channel or subchannel from the channelz terminology.

 In addition, the following terminology will be used:

-1.  an "trace event" is an interesting thing that happens to a channel.
+1.  a "Trace event" is an interesting thing that happens to a channel.
 Example include things like creation, address resolution, subchannel creation, connectivity state changes.
-2. "trace data" is all of the data that is contained for one channel.
-This includes a list of trace events, as well as metadata like the timestamp at which the channel was created.
+2. "Trace data" is all of the data that is contained for one channel.
+This includes a list of _Trace events_, as well as metadata like the timestamp at which the channel was created.
-3.  a "tracing object" is an in-memory data structure responsible for holding the trace data for a single channel.
+3.  a "Tracing object" is an in-memory data structure responsible for holding the _Trace data_ for a single channel.

 ## Abstract

-The document proposes adding a dedicated, in-memory tracing object for every channel and subchannel.
-The tracing object will record important events in the life of a channel, like address resolution, subchannel creation, channel state changes, etc etc. The trace data from this tracing object will be made available through a new gRPC API as a JSON formatted string.
+The document proposes adding a dedicated _Tracing object_ for every channel and subchannel.
+The _Tracing object_ will record important events in the life of a channel, like address resolution, subchannel creation, channel state changes, etc. The _Trace data_ from this _Tracing object_ will be made available through a new gRPC API as a JSON formatted string.

 Channel tracing is one aspect of the wider design, [channelz](A14-channelz.md).

 ## Background

 Channel connectivity issues are the root cause of a significant portion of user reported gRPC bugs.
-Channel tracing will be exceedingly helpful for getting live channel data from a misbehaving program.
+Channel tracing will be helpful for getting live channel data from a misbehaving program.

 ## Proposal

-To implement channel tracing, implementations will use a dedicated, in-memory tracing object that is owned by each channel and subchannel.
-We will add an API that allows library users to retrieve all of the tracing object's data for the channel as a JSON formatted string.
+To implement channel tracing, implementations will use a dedicated, in-memory _Tracing object_ that is owned by each channel and subchannel.
+We will add an API that allows library users to retrieve all of the _Tracing object's_ data for the channel as a JSON formatted string.
 Implementations must expose a toggle for this behavior (for example, C++ will add a new channel argument, GRPC_ARG_CHANNEL_TRACING).

-Since the tracing object exists in memory, care must be taken to prevent the tracing object from using too much memory.
-Implementations must allow setting a _max_trace_events_ variable to control how many trace events are allowed in any tracing object's event list.
-Once the limit is reached, the oldest trace event will be overwritten by a new one (a circular buffer).
+Since the tracing objects may consume large amounts of space, care must be taken to prevent the _Tracing object_ from using too many resources. gRPC implementations should allow limiting the number of _Trace events_ retained to a global maximum, as well as a per channel or subchannel maximum.

-At certain points a particular subchannel might stop being used.
-However, the tracing object for that subchannel may still be needed if any trace events from other tracing object reference the subchannel (as in the case of a parent's subchannel being destroyed).
-In order to efficiently discard old subchannels, implementations must free the tracing object for a subchannel when the trace event signaling that subchannel's destruction is overwritten in the last parent channel to reference it.
+Implementations must keep the _Trace data_ for a subchannel until the _Trace event_ signaling that subchannel's destruction is overwritten or garbage collected in the last parent channel to reference it.
+After that point, implementations are free to use an appropriate garbage collection algorithm to reclaim the memory that the subchannel's _Tracing object_ was holding.

 ## Format of Exported Data